tysonmcnulty/cv/skills.md

 # Skills

-This page lists the skills I have employed professionally.
-I have listed each skill with my assessment of my level of proficiency with that skill.
-Everything listed is something I would be interested in employing again or learning more about.
+This page lists my various skills around software languages, frameworks, technologies, practices, or applications.
+I have listed each skill with my self-assessment of my level of proficiency with that skill.

 ## Definitions